omaima-9/Big-Data/README.md

 6. Display the number of players from each country, showing the 5 least present countries.

-## 3- A compilation of information about NYC yellow taxi
+## 3- Findings about NYC yellow taxi
 cab trips
 The dataset used for this task is a compilation of information about NYC yellow taxi cab trips.
 The notebook contains some functionalities and answer